This section describes the basic things you can do once the emulator has been fired up.

 On the extreme right of the status bar, there is a drive status indicator.
 This is only visible if the hardware-level ("True") 1541 emulation is turned on.
 In that case, the drive status indicator will contain a rectangle emulating the drive LED and will display the current track position of the drive's read/write head.

-It is possible to execute some commands and change emulation parameters while the emulator is running: when the pointer is over the emulation window, two menus are available by pressing either the left or right mouse buttons.
-The left mouse button will open the command menu from which several emulation-related commands can be executed; the right mouse button will open the settings menu from which emulation parameters can be changed.
-The basic difference between the command and the settings menu is that, while commands have only effect on the current session, settings can be saved and later used with the "Save settings" and "Load settings" right-button menu items, respectively.
+It is possible to execute some commands and change emulation parameters while the emulator is running: most emulation settings can be changed in the options menu.
+Additionally clicking on the various widgets in the status bar gives access to related settings.
+Settings can be saved and later used with the "Save settings" and "Load settings" menu items, respectively.
+Also by default, settings will get saved when exiting the emulator.
 "Restore default settings" restores the factory defaults.
-See section 6 Settings and resources. for more information about how settings work in VICE.
+See See section 6 Settings and resources for more information about how settings work in VICE.

 Note that no other key presses are passed on to the emulated machine while either Meta or Alt are held down.